-Many providers and patients still advocate routine use of oral meds for ED since this is generally safe and can help patients stay committed to recovery of their sexual quality of life.
-Use of the medications may also help during sexual encounters, even if they do not "restore" normal erectile function fully.
-Attention to vascular health (e.g., exercising, eating a sensible diet) and maintaining intimacy with one's sexual partner is also a critical component of penile rehabilitation.
+The most common form of penile rehabilitation involves use of oral medications and/or devices to help stimulate blood flow and erection.
+The evidence is mixed on how well these interventions work but there is little risk of harm from using treatments to help erections after surgery.
+Staying engaged in a program of rehabilitation can help men stay committed to recovery of their sexual quality of life, and use of the medications can help to facilitate sexual activity during the recovery process.
+Attention to vascular health (e.g. exercising, eating a sensible diet) and maintaining intimacy with one's sexual partner is also a critical component of penile rehabilitation.